 An author and expert on the American West, he won a Pulitzer Prize for Across the Wide Missouri, a 1947 historical work.
-His other works include The House of Sun-Goes-Down, The Year of Decision: 1846, and
+His other works include The House of Sun-Goes-Down, The Year of Decision: 1846, and Mark Twain at Work.

 He interrupted his studies at Harvard University to fight in World War I. Later, he taught English at Northwestern University.